tdnguyen27/predicting-model-for-recipes/README.md

 **Test Statistic:** The difference in RMSE of (below to median minutes group - above median minutes group)

 **Significance Level:** 0.05

+<iframe
+  src="assets/fairness_distr.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+I got a p-value of 0.0 which led me to reject the null hypothesis in favor of the alternative hypothesis.
+Therefore, I cannot say that the model is fair, and differences are not due to randomness; although, I cannot precisely define why.